Do one of the following drone logbook statements accurate describe you?

 Maintenance.
 You cannot accurately rely on your memory to recall if you did something or not.
 Has that problem you observed gone away?
 Is it getting worse?
 Logging helps you notice trends and also allows you to rule out certain things when hunting for the cause of a problem.

-III.
 Paper vs. Electronic Drone Logbooks

 - Paper Drone Logbooks